The ABD Team gives back big.

 ABD fights Alzheimer's – walking for a brighter tomorrow

 More than 5 million Americans are living with Alzheimer’s today – women making up almost two-thirds of Americans with the disease.
-Annually, ABDers from our San Francisco office put together a team to walk together to join the fight against the disease.
+In 2020, ABD joined Walk to End Alzheimer’s® Everywhere where each of our offices competed in a virtual step challenge and also raised nearly $1,500 for the cause.
 The Alzheimer's Association Walk to End Alzheimer’s® is the world’s largest event to raise awareness and funds for Alzheimer’s care, support, and research.

 Led by our Giving Committee, ABD encourages team members to engage directly with the community by volunteering time and service to a variety of local-minded organizations.

 Through a partnership with Family Giving Tree, each of our offices come together to donate supplies for their “Back-to-School Drive” and gifts for their “Holiday Wish Drive”, supporting more than a hundred families each year.

 ABDers also regularly organize in-person volunteering opportunities, through events like the Ocean Beach Clean-Up, meal packaging with Rise Against Hunger, and building homes for National Rebuilding Day.

 Each year on the last Saturday in April, ABDers from our Bay Area offices join together for National Rebuilding Day.
 We roll up our sleeves, pick up our tools, and join thousands of volunteers to provide much needed, and sometimes critical and life-saving repairs, for vulnerable families throughout our communities.
 Repairing homes and rebuilding lives helps to create safer communities for everyone.